Buoy (mascot): Description

 Buoy, said to be a nephew of the Fremont Troll, is a 6 ft tall blue sea troll.
 His hair is "a nod to hockey flow and the waves of Puget Sound," said Lamont Buford, the Kraken's vice president of entertainment experience and production.
-He has a removable front tooth, a squeaky aqua-blue nose, an anchor earring representing the Kraken's alternate logo, an anchor tattoo (also representing the Kraken's alternate logo) on his rump, freckles, and a "mysterious tentacle indicating an encounter with the Kraken".
-He makes regular appearances at Kraken home games with Red Alert, the team's marching band, and navigates around the arena's concourses using elevators and a motorized hoverboard.
+He has a removable front tooth, a squeaky aqua-blue nose, an earring and tattoo in his rump each depicting an anchor (representing the team's alternate logo), freckles, and a "mysterious tentacle indicating an encounter with the Kraken".
+He has made regular appearances at Kraken home games with Red Alert, the team's marching band, and navigates around the arena's concourses using elevators and a motorized hoverboard.

 Kraken goaltender Joey Daccord hugging Buoy after a game in 2023.

 The mascot maintains an active presence on Twitter; after some Twitter users responded sarcastically or negatively to his introduction, Buoy trolled these users with dismissive or sarcastic responses of his own.
 Gritty, the Philadelphia Flyers mascot, and Chance, the Vegas Golden Knights mascot, tweeted messages of solidarity with Buoy upon his debut.

 Reaction

 Reaction to Buoy's debut was polarized, with many observers expressing a strong like or dislike for the mascot.
 A reporter for KUOW called negative attention to the criticism of Buoy by adults, noting that the mascot is targeted at children.
 Halfway through the 2022–23 NHL season, ESPN's Greg Wyshynski called Buoy the worst Seattle Kraken development of the season so far, describing the mascot as "a land-based troll doll with Brian Burke's hairstyle."
 In late December 2022, however, two The Seattle Times reporters wrote that Buoy "appears to be a hit" with younger Kraken fans.

 Buoy, since his introduction, has been in a professional wrestling-style feud with Paul Bissonnette.
 On his Spittin' Chiclets podcast in 2022, Bissonnette called Buoy "the ugliest mascot of all time".
-The commentator and the mascot traded insults on X in the days before the 2024 NHL Winter Classic, which was held in Seattle.
-During an intermission report at the Winter Classic, Buoy confronted Bissonnette wearing a pair of large boxing gloves; Bissonette responded by throwing his microphone at Buoy, after which Buoy pursued Bissonnette with a "Kick Me" sign, and Bissonnette knocked the mascot down with a high shoulder, following up with an elbow drop.
+The commentator and the mascot traded insults on X in the days before the 2024 NHL Winter Classic, held in Seattle.
+During an intermission report at the Winter Classic, Buoy confronted Bissonnette wearing a pair of large boxing gloves; Bissonette responded by throwing his microphone at Buoy, after which Buoy pursued Bissonnette with a "Kick Me" sign.
+Bissonnette knocked the mascot down with a high shoulder, following up with an elbow drop.